videosdk-live/videosdk-rtc-ios-sdk-example/README.md

   }
 ```

-If you want to learn more about the SDK, read the Complete Documentation of [React VideoSDK](https://docs.videosdk.live/react/api/sdk-reference/setup)
+If you want to learn more about the SDK, read the Complete Documentation of [iOS VideoSDK](https://docs.videosdk.live/ios/api/sdk-reference/setup)

 <br/>